MarRadZiel/UnityAssetUtilities/README.md

 It is used by other utilities in the project to simplify referencing textures used by editor scripts.

 ## EditorIcons
 Allows to extract Unity Editor icons.
-To get editor icons simply create EditorIcons asset.</br>
+To get editor icons information simply create EditorIcons asset.</br>
+Extraction of an icon asset is done by saving its copy as an EditorIcons asset's subassets.</br>
 Based on <a href="https://github.com/halak/unity-editor-icons">halak/unity-editor-icons<a>

+## IconChanger
+Simple solution that allows to change selected asset icon.